-But do I still love designer purchases?
-HELL YEAH.
+Now that we’re in 2023, do I still love designer purchases?
+I SURE DO.

-When Matt bought me my first pair of Gucci mules for my birthday, I knew I would love them forever.
+I received a pair of red Gucci mules for my birthday, I knew I would love them forever.
 They were so comfortable, and I knew I wanted to add more to my closet.
 I kept telling myself I would buy the leather fur mules.
 But I put the purchase off because something was off.
 I saw someone wearing the velvet mules and knew those were the ones I should get.
 Of course, this style is NOT for everyone, and yes, they’re quite trendy.
 But to me, I’ve worn these a SIGNIFICANT amount of times.
 Honestly, they might be one of the best purchases I’ve ever made in my life.
 To say this was a good designer investment is an understatement.

 I used to be TERRIFIED of eBay.
 But then Krista assured her readers that eBay could be a gal’s best friend (she’s written a lot of posts about eBay, but this one is my favorite).
-I almost ALWAYS look on eBay for designer goods before making a purchase.
+I almost ALWAYS look on eBay, The Real Real, Fashionphile, etc. for designer purchases.
 I got a great pair of Chanel flats (just needed to get re-soled), and purchased like-new black Gucci mules!
-The first step to eBay purchasing is to ALWAYS do your research.
-With me, I already owned Chanel and Gucci shoes, so the purchases were a no brainer to me.
-For handbags, I’d be a bit more cautious, and definitely pay attention to the return policy for sellers.
+I purchased my first Chanel bag on Fashionphile.
+The first step to second hand purchasing is to ALWAYS do your research, and definitely pay attention to the return policy.

 So moral of today’s post: